hashicorp/terraform-provider-vault/website/docs/r/token_auth_backend_role.html.md

 * `token_max_ttl` - (Optional) The maximum lifetime for generated tokens in number of seconds.
   Its current value will be referenced at renewal time.

+* `token_period` - (Optional) If set, indicates that the
+  token generated using this role should never expire.
+The token should be renewed within the duration specified by this value.
+At each renewal, the token's TTL will be set to the value of this field.
+The maximum allowed lifetime of token issued using this role.
+Specified as a number of seconds.

 * `token_bound_cidrs` - (Optional) List of CIDR blocks; if set, specifies blocks of IP addresses which can authenticate successfully, and ties the resulting token to these blocks